Home Vancouver Monthly Calendar Vancouver Marathons and Other Running Races Vancouver Try Events Running Races

 Fort Langley Historic Half (in February)

-To learn more about the event click Fort Langley Historic Half.
+To learn more about the event, click Fort Langley Historic Half.

 Fort Langley Historic Half

-Hot Chocolate Run (in March)
+Vancouver Chocolate Run (in March)

-For the 5 km race, registration costs between $50 and $65 depending on when you book.
-The 10 km race costs about $5 more.
-The Fun K race is the shortest and also the least expensive to enter.
-It’s great for kids and costs $15 before March 4th or $20 on the day of the event.
+For the 5 km race, registration in 2025 is between $53 and $65 depending on when you book.
+The 10 km race costs about $5 more, and the half marathon is another $10.

-Vancouver Hot Chocolate Run
+2025 Vancouver Chocolate Run

 Shamrock’n Race (in March)